VivekGupta1999/Inventory-Management-System/README.md

 # Inventory-Management-System
 This is C# asp.net and was created in a Group of three people Basically This App manages the inventory.
 In this app we can add Users their roles, Products and create invoices out of it.
-People with Different Roles have Different Acess Levels and permissions
+People with Different Roles have Different Access Levels and permissions The database i the syste is interconnecetd with foreign keys

                                         This is the login Page
 ![](https://github.com/VivekGupta1999/Inventory-Management-System/blob/master/ManagementSystems/ss/ss1.PNG)